csteamproject/aptivWebclient/README.md

 ng build --prod --base-href /~jsteele/InventoryProject/aptivWebclient/
 ```

+go to this url to learn more about how to add this site to a production server: https://angular.io/guide/deployment

 So wherever you run the server you need the url of where the aptivWebclient is.

 ### SourceTree